 Let’s discuss some of those skills and experiences and how they can be positioned to land recent graduate jobs:

-While the switch to a remote/virtual world has been a struggle, this experience has given students a unique leg up on potential new hires of the past.
+While the switch to a remote/virtual world has been a struggle for many existing employees in the workforce, this experience has given students a unique leg up on potential new hires of the past.
 You have quickly adapted to a virtual environment for classes, assignments, presentations, conferences, etc.

 According to the AACU Employer Report, 55% of employers find digital literacy a “very important” skill when looking at new hires.